Rossays/AodK-SDK-Mods/Game Scaler/README.md

 # Changelog
 ## Version 2.1
 Changed Normal Mode level cap in AoDK from 17 to 18 to match vanilla game.
-Updated mod descriptio to reflect the change.
+Updated mod description to reflect the change.
 ## Version 2.0
 Changed name of the mod from "Normal Mode Scaler" to "Game Scaler".
 Added TVHM scaling and compatibility with Borderlands 2 and Borderlands: The Pre-Sequel.
 Updated mod description to reflect changes.
 ## Version 1.0